-Dogs are a part of the family, but when they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and can lead to other members of the family losing out on sleep as a result too.
+Dogs are a part of the family, but when they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and lead to other family members losing out on sleep as a result.

-Dogs are a part of the family, and when you’ve trained them to sleep but they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and can lead to other members of the family losing out on sleep as a result too.
+Yes, dogs are a part of the family, and when you’ve trained them to sleep, but they aren’t enjoying a sound slumber at night like the rest of you, it can be a worry and can lead to other members of the family losing out on sleep as a result too.

 For younger or new dogs to a home, it’s very common to find that they might take a while to settle into their new surroundings.
 They’re almost certainly not going to fall asleep soundly on the first night.